PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:10:26
+Last updated: 2024-04-02 15:11:30
-Random Quote: It is not uncommon for people to spend their whole life waiting to start living. - Eckhart Tolle
+Random Quote: When you discover your mission, you will feel its demand.
+It will fill you with enthusiasm and a burning desire to get to work on it. - W. Clement Stone